SHARE

 Picture-Perfect Campo de Fiori, Rome // FoodNouveau.com

-Back home, I started to experiment making Roman pizza, wanting to come as close to Forno’s as I could.
+Back home, I began experimenting with making Roman pizza, aiming to come as close to Forno’s as possible.
 Much of the success depended on the crust’s crispiness, which was difficult to achieve in a regular home oven.
-Also, as I usually made the pizza dough in my bread machine, my efforts produced a crust which rose too much during the baking process, even when rolled paper-thin.
+Also, because I usually make the pizza dough in my bread machine, the crust rose too much during baking, even when rolled paper-thin.

 Then the “new” Bon Appetit came along, with its first Italy-focused issue.
 I bought it out of curiosity, and found a recipe for Roman pizza that felt very close to the goal I was trying to reach.
 I couldn’t resist trialing the recipe just a couple of days after.
-I kneaded the dough by hand and noticed right away that it stretched very easily and held its shape even after being rolled extremely thin.
+I kneaded the dough by hand and immediately noticed that it stretched easily and retained its shape even after being rolled extremely thin.
 I felt hopeful and garnished the pizza with a classic tomato, mozzarella di bufala, and fresh basil combination.
 The result was flabbergasting in its deliciousness: I couldn’t have come closer to the goal I was trying to reach.
-We wolfed down the first pie and I promised to quickly make the zucchini variety – which I did a couple of days later with equal success.
+We wolfed down the first pie, and I promised to quickly make the zucchini variety, which I did a couple of days later with equal success.

 I now believe I have found the perfect Roman-style pizza dough.
 If you like thin, crispy pizza, I believe you’ll fall in love with it too.
-Don’t be put off by the idea of making your own dough by hand, it’s a lot quicker than you think – believe me, I don’t have a lot of patience for dough but this one was easy.
-Once you have made the dough, the key to the perfect pizza is keeping the toppings simple and using the very best ingredients.
+Don’t be put off by the idea of making your own dough by hand; it’s a lot quicker than you think – believe me, I don’t have a lot of patience for dough, but this one was easy.
+Once you have made the dough, the key to the perfect pizza is to keep the toppings simple and use the very best ingredients.
 Now is the time to use your best olive oil, to splurge on mozzarella di bufala and to sprinkle liberally with precious fleur de sel.
 Your taste buds will thank you.

 Helpful Tip for Making Roman-Style Pizza Dough

-Rolling the dough extra-thin and the use of a pizza stone to bake the pizza are essential to get a crispy Roman-style crust.
-This recipe is for the crust only; choose the topping you want to try (see recipes below) and read recipes carefully to multi-task while the pizza dough is resting.
+Rolling the dough extra-thin and baking on a pizza stone are essential to achieve a crispy Roman-style crust.
+This recipe is for the crust only.
+Choose the topping you want to try (see recipes below) and read the recipes carefully to multitask while the pizza dough rests.

 Roman-Style Pizza Dough